Review · Other Supplements

 Has Superconductor Slim been clinically tested?

-No clinical trials are referenced on the product page, and a search of PubMed and clinical-trial registries turns up no studies on this formula or on ormus for weight loss.
-The page relies on testimonials and vague 'industry professional' language rather than data.
+No clinical trials are referenced on the sales page, and a search of PubMed and clinical trial registries turns up zero studies on this specific formula or on ormus for weight loss.
+The product relies entirely on testimonials and vague 'industry professional' language.